Cretezy/redux_persist/packages/redux_persist/README.md

 See [Flutter example](https://github.com/Cretezy/redux_persist/tree/master/packages/redux_persist_flutter/example) for a full overview.

 The library creates a middleware that saves on every action.
-It also loads on initial load and sets a `LoadAction` to your store.
+It also loads on initial load and sets a `LoadedAction` to your store.

 ### State Setup